 Between those factors and the gift money he and his wife received from their wedding, they were able to purchase the house that would eventually enable them to pay off his law school debt.
-And Joshua kept his wife in mind the whole time.
+And Berman kept his wife in mind the whole time.

-“I wanted to get rid of the loan as quickly as possible because I felt it was holding me and my wife back,” he said.
+“I wanted to get rid of the loan as quickly as possible because I felt it was holding me and my wife back,” he says.
 “She married into my loan, but I wanted it to be as little of a burden as possible for as short of a time as possible.”

-Joshua’s story highlights the changing tides of luck — and the importance of making the most of every opportunity you have.
+Berman’s story highlights the changing tides of luck — and the importance of making the most of every opportunity you have.

-Here’s Joshua’s advice to young lawyers in debt: “When I graduated law school, I truly felt like I would never pay off my loan.
+Here’s Berman’s advice to young lawyers in debt: “When I graduated law school, I truly felt like I would never pay off my loan.
 Every month I made a payment, it seemed like I would never be done.
 But the best thing I think you can do is focus on developing as a professional, and the opportunity to pay off the loan will follow.”

-Evan W. Walker’s loans came in close to the national average, as he graduated with $120,000 in debt.
+Evan W. Walker graduated with $120,000 in law school debt.

 But with the help of the debt avalanche method, he paid it all off.

-“I paid down the loans with the highest interest rate first,” he explained.
+“I paid down the loans with the highest interest rate first,” he explains.
 “I took the smallest of those and paid it off first.
 Then, I moved on to the second-highest, etc., until I paid off all of those loans.
 Then, I started paying the smallest of the lower-interest-rate loans and set a weekly limit of money I was willing to spend.”

-“My wife is a generous and kind woman,” he said.
+“My wife is a generous and kind woman,” he says.
 “We both knew it was best for us both that my loans were paid off as soon as possible.
 I was determined to see it done.”